… or how the shipping company did it again.

-Thankfully, the guy who sold it to me wrapped the whole thing in a stretch wrap, so, when I’ve put all pieces on a table, I figured that only a few pieces are missing.
+Thankfully, the guy who sold it to me wrapped the whole thing in a stretch wrap, so, when I put all pieces on a table, I figured that only a few pieces are missing.

-Atari case is made of ABS.
+The Atari case is made of ABS.
 The important fact is that it reacts with acetone very well.
-This is crucial because when acetone dissolves ABS, it creates a sort of glue out of pieces you are trying to bind.
-Using it solves color problems and creates strong bind as opposed to cyano-acrylate that would make it brittle like fake titties on an airplane ;P
+This is crucial because when acetone dissolves ABS, it creates a sort of glue out of the pieces you are trying to bind.
+Using it solves color problems and creates a strong bind as opposed to cyano-acrylate that would make it brittle like fake titties on an airplane ;P

 Piece by piece, I was slowly putting it all back.

 This is the lower part of the case pretty much fixed (still missing a few pieces)

 Here is a photo of the pieces that are left.

 I’ve used it in various places that needed a filling.